Howeng98/go_game_extension/README.md

 - [TOFIX] our model can only detect pieces existence, add labels to show each position condition probability
 - generate board graph with pieces numbers
 - extract board images in PDF format

+02/19
+- use conventional CV to remove light reflection effect
+- successful detect all pieces with correct outputs
+- generate board with pieces numbers and states